Template Inheritance and Reusability

 {/define}

 The template with the definitions is loaded using {import}.
-The definitions themselves are rendered in the same way as the blocks:
+The definitions themselves are rendered in the same way as blocks:

 <p>{include input, 'password', null, 'password'}</p>